astropy/astropy/docs/io/fits/usage/table.rst

 To create FITS columns which adhere to the FITS Time standard, we have taken into account the following important points stated in the `FITS Time paper <http://adsabs.harvard.edu/abs/2015A%26A...574A..36R/>`_.

-The strategy used to store `~astropy.time.Time` columns in FITS tables is to use the `~astropy.io.fits.Header` to create a Header with the appropriate time coordinate global reference keywords and the column specific override keywords.
+The strategy used to store `~astropy.time.Time` columns in FITS tables is to create a `~astropy.io.fits.Header` with the appropriate time coordinate global reference keywords and the column specific override keywords.
 The module ``astropy.io.fits.fitstime`` deals with the reading and writing of Time columns.